Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ![alt text](./images/DigitalOperationsExperience_Sites.png)
 - Click "Unassigned instances" link to view Azure IoT Operations instances as shown below:
 ![alt text](./images/DigitalOperationsExperience_AIO_Instances.png)
 - Click Azure IoT Operations instance that you have  created as part of the Step 1.
-Since I used "lorawanaiovm03-cluster" as the cluster name in Step 1, I will selected "lorawanaiovm03-cluster" from previous screen and get the following screen:
+Since I used "lorawanaiovm03-cluster" as the cluster name in Step 1, I will select "lorawanaiovm03-cluster" from previous screen and get the following screen:
 ![alt text](./images/DigitalOperationsExperience_LoRaWANCluster.png)
 - The previous will take you to the "Assets" page.
-On the "Assets" page, click "Data pipelines" on the left nagivation menu.
+On the "Assets" page, click "Data pipelines" on the left navigation menu.
 ![alt text](./images/DigitalOperationsExperience_Assets.png)
 - On "Assets" page, click "Create pipeline".
 - On "Create pipeline" page, click "< pipeline name >" link on top.